python/typeshed/CONTRIBUTING.md

 [flake8](https://flake8.pycqa.org/en/latest/) and the flake8 plugins
 [flake8-pyi](https://github.com/ambv/flake8-pyi) and
 [flake8-bugbear](https://github.com/PyCQA/flake8-bugbear).
-All of these packages are automatically installed if you follow the [setup instructions above](#preparing-the-environment).
+All of these packages have been installed if you followed the [setup instructions above](#preparing-the-environment).

-To automatically format and check your stubs, run the following commands:
+To format and check your stubs, run the following commands:

 ```
 (.venv3)$ black stdlib stubs